aubreyja/ww_install/README.md

 ### install_webwork.sh

-This script is the 'conroller' that ties together the other scripts.
+This script is the 'controller' that ties together the other scripts.
 It opens an install log, downloads this repo and opens it in (typically) tmp/.
 Then it runs `install_prerequisites.sh` followed by `ww_install.pl`.
 When `ww_install.pl` exits, it attempts to open webwork in the system's default web browser, copies webwork_install.log to `webwork2/logs` and then deletes the downloaded installation package.